Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ✓ Why GiftedPicks chose this

 The whole point of stress-related hair loss is elevated cortisol.
 Ashwagandha is one of the few supplements with clinical evidence showing it reduces cortisol by 25-35% over 8 weeks.
 KSM-66 is the most researched form.
 This doesn't regrow hair overnight, but it removes the stress-hormone roadblock that's keeping hair in the telogen (shedding) phase.
-Studies show people taking ashwagandha alongside hair supplements see faster recovery than those taking hair supplements alone. highly rated by customers across 5K+ reviews.
+Studies show people taking ashwagandha alongside hair supplements see faster recovery than those taking hair supplements alone.
+Well-reviewed on Amazon across 5K+ reviews.
 The mechanism: you're not forcing growth; you're removing the stress signal that's telling your body to shed.
 Take 600mg 1-2 times daily.
 Effects accumulate over 21-30 days.
 This is the foundation supplement for stress-related hair loss because it addresses the root cause (cortisol elevation), not just the symptom.

 ⚠ Not ideal for